What Counts as an "Accident" in Accidental Death Policies?

 If you're comparing: use this to build questions for a quote or agent conversation about

 Ready to shop with the definition in mind?
 Start here: https://instantquotes.instabrain.io/ For info only, not legal advice.
 Coverage triggers, exclusions, and benefits are defined by the contract and can vary by state; underwriting applies.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+Informational content only; for specific advice, consult with a qualified professional.
+The carrier's underwriting process and your state's regulations together determine available terms and pricing.

 Frequently Asked Questions